Super K\"ahler structures on the complex Abelian Lie supergroups: Preliminaries in supergeometry

-The same construction applies to real smooth supermanifolds as well.
-5pt Finally, each classical manifold --- either complex holomorphic or real smooth --- can be seen as a supermanifold, just by regarding its structure sheaf as one of superalgebras that have trivial odd part.
-Conversely, any supermanifold enjoying the latter property is a classical manifold.
-5pt \textsl{$ \underline{\text{Lie supergroups}} $.} Any group object in the category ($\cat{hsmfd}$) is called a holomorphic Lie supergroup.
-These objects, together with their obvious morphisms, form a subcategory among supermanifolds, denoted by $ {(\cat{Lsgrp})}_\bc \, $.
-Similarly, the group objects in the category ($\cat{ssmfd}$) are called real smooth Lie supergroups: together with their obvious morphisms, they form a subcategory $ {(\cat{Lsgrp})}_\br $ of ($\cat{ssmfd}$)\,.
+Each classical manifold can be seen as a supermanifold, just by regarding its structure sheaf as one of superalgebras that have trivial odd part.
+5pt \textsl{$ \underline{\text{Lie supergroups}} $.} Any group object in the category of holomorphic supermanifolds (resp. real supermanifolds) is called a holomorphic Lie supergroup (resp. real Lie supergroup).
+The functor Lie links Lie supergroups $G$ to Lie superalgebras $\fg = \mbox{Lie}(G)$.
+The super version of the correspondence between Lie groups and Lie algebras hold true.